Exclusive: The NBA Player, the Congressman and the Epstein Files

 We never actually had an event at the

 Trump Hotel.
-We never,

-it never happened.
+It never happened.
 We talked about it, but it never was never

 transpired.
 But we talked about the, you know, trying to get presidential buy-in to some of the things we were doing, but